Accla/graphulo/README.md

 // call Graphulo functions...
 graphulo.AdjBFS("Atable", v0, 3, "Rtable", null, "ADegtable", "deg", false, 5, 15);
 ```

+See Examples above for more elaborate client code usage.

 ### How to use Graphulo in Matlab client code with D4M
 The following code snippet is a good starting point for using Graphulo,